jocelynng101/DSA-NUS/README.md

 # Introduction
-Goal: Develop a word embedding model in Python and train it to find the most similar medical words to a given target word using scholarly articles about COVID-19, SARS-CoV-2, and related corona viruses (CORD-19, 2020)
+GOAL: Develop a word embedding model in Python and train it to find the most similar medical words to a given target word using scholarly articles about COVID-19, SARS-CoV-2, and related corona viruses (CORD-19, 2020)

 # Background & Methodology
 Word Embeddings are short, dense vectors that represent words.
 In this project the Skip-Gram architecture with negative sampling (SGNS) method is used to compute the embeddings.
 This is one of the methods the package word2vec uses to determine embeddings.
 Word2vec is a neural network-based technique used to generate vector representations of words in a continuous vector space.
 The resulting word vectors capture semantic meanings, allowing for mathematical operations like finding similarities and relationships between words.